Fibrocalculous Pancreatic Diabetes

 -

-In clinical practice is is observed that giving pancreatic enzyme supplement also has some beneficial effect on glycemic control.
+In clinical practice, it is observed that giving pancreatic enzyme supplements also has some beneficial effect on glycemic control.
 Some experts have suggested a link between the exocrine and endocrine dysfunctions.

 -